-- FRX – New park-and-ride low would be created at Wake Technical Community College-Southern Wake Campus, replacing the park-and-ride at Hilltop Needmore Food Lion.
+- FRX – In spring 2020, a new park-and-ride lot will be built at Wake Technical Community College-Southern Wake Campus, replacing the park-and-ride at Hilltop Needmore Food Lion.
 This originally had been expected to start in fall 2019.

-- Robertson Scholars Express (RSX) – GoTriangle would no longer operate the service after the school year.
+- Robertson Scholars Express (RSX) – GoTriangle will no longer operate the service after the school year.

-- 102 – GoRaleigh Route 20, an all-day weekday route with hourly service, would replace it.
+- 102 – GoRaleigh Route 20, an all-day weekday route with hourly service, will replace the GoTriangle route.

-- Knightdale-Raleigh Express (KRX) – GoRaleigh Route 33, an all-day weekday route with hourly service, would replace it.
+- Knightdale-Raleigh Express (KRX) – GoRaleigh Route 33, an all-day weekday route with hourly service, will replace the GoTriangle route.

 In an effort to improve the passenger experience and regional coordination among transit agencies, GoTriangle, GoRaleigh and GoCary are working to make fare pricing structures, policies and technology offerings consistent across agencies.